 Local athletes, coaches and law enforcement raise awareness and funds as part of “Go for the Gold” charitable campaign

-SYRACUSE, NY; – Dunkin’ today announced its annual Go for the Gold initiative, which was held at nearly 40 restaurant locations in Central New York on Thursday, July 28, raised $51,832 for Special Olympics New York, thanks to the overwhelming generosity of restaurant guests.
+ALBANY, NY; – Dunkin’ today announced its annual Go for the Gold initiative, which was held at more than a dozen restaurant locations across the Capital Region on Friday, August 19, raised $18,126 for Special Olympics New York, thanks to the overwhelming generosity of restaurant guests.

-During the event, Special Olympics New York athletes and coaches were joined by local law enforcement partners to collect donations at participating Dunkin’ restaurants in Central New York to help support the cost of athletic training and future competitions.
+During the event, Special Olympics New York athletes and coaches were joined by local law enforcement partners to collect donations at participating Dunkin’ restaurants in the Capital Region to help support the cost of athletic training and future competitions.
 Dunkin’ provided guests with a coupon for a free donut as a thank you for donating to the organization.

-“Dunkin’ is very grateful for the generosity our guests have shown this year for Special Olympics New York,” said Dunkin’ Franchisee Tom Santurri.
-“We have raised a record-breaking $51,832 for a program that touches the lives of so many in our local communities.
-We’re incredibly proud of our Central New York athletes and we thank our generous Dunkin’ guests for helping us keep them running.”
+“Dunkin’ is very grateful for the generosity our guests have shown this year for Special Olympics New York,” said Dunkin’ Franchisee Kevin Wright.
+“This money will support a program that touches the lives of so many in our local communities.
+We’re incredibly proud of our Capital Region athletes and we thank our generous Dunkin’ guests for helping us keep them running.”

 The fundraising event supports the organization’s year-round efforts to provide sports training and athletic competition to children and adults with intellectual disabilities.
-All contributions generated from the campaign will support Special Olympics New York programs for Central New York families.
+All contributions generated from the campaign will support Special Olympics New York programs for Capital Region families.

 “We could not be more pleased and grateful to Dunkin’, our partners in law enforcement and all of the customers who supported the 2022 Go for the Gold campaign,” said Special Olympics New York President & CEO Stacey Hengsterman.
 “Their dedication to our Special Olympics athletes and the message of inclusion will have a lasting impact.”